 You might be wondering what Google Fiber will look like in your home.
 Here are some answers.

 First, we pull a fiber optic connection directly to your home and connect it to a small Fiber Jack that is mounted on your inside wall.
-Then, the Network Box takes the gigabit connection from the Fiber Jack and distributes the ultra-fast Internet inside your home.
+Then, your router takes that gigabit connection from the Fiber Jack and distributes fast, reliable internet throughout your home.
+Wondering where your Fiber Jack is?
+Go here to learn more.

 The Google Fiber Network Box (GFRG100, GFRG110, and GFRG200) and Network+ Box (GFRG210) are functionally different but identical in size and appearance, with the exception of a plus (+) symbol on the front of the Network+ Box.
 The model number of each device is located on the bottom of the device.